nareshbhatia/react-testing-techniques/README.md

 (including corner cases) that you want to test to feel confident about your code.
 This approach will automatically yield high code coverage.

-### Push business logic into pure functions instead of UI components
+### Push business logic into pure functions rather than UI components

 For example, a Shopping Cart UI component should not compute the cart total.
 This should be pushed to a
 [pure function](https://en.wikipedia.org/wiki/Pure_function) because it is easier to test.
-Even better, push it off to the back-end where more sophisticated calculations can be performed without affecting the UI.
-See [here](./src/models/Cart.ts) for examples for pure functions and [related tests](./src/models/Cart.test.ts).
+Even better, push it off to the back-end where more sophisticated calculations can be performed without complicating the UI.
+See [here](./src/models/Cart.ts) for examples for pure functions and the [related tests](./src/models/Cart.test.ts).

 ## Techniques